Deposit your research data

 Sikt’s main focus is quantitative data matrices on individuals, organisations, administrative, political, and geographical actors.

-Would you like to deposit and share your research data?
+How to deposit and share your research data

-- Sikt archives and make data available to research communities in Norway and abroad, within the social sciences, humanities, and parts of medical and health research.
+- Sikt’s archive is responsible at a national level for archiving and sharing data from the social sciences, humanities, and parts of medical and health research.

 - We can archive all types of digital research data, including data that requires special handling or permissions, such as personal data.